Vaisala's space-proof sensors are ready for action on the Red Planet!

 Get in the space mood!
 Vaisala's and Finnish Meteorological Institute's technology is heading to space towards the Red Planet.
 Raise your excitement by watching this webcast and learn about space-proof technology, how it works, what it does, and why it’s...

 The star of the new Mars mission is the Perseverance rover, equipped with different measurement devices.
 One of these is the MEDA (Mars Environmental Dynamic Analyzer) device package that includes a measurement instrument designed by FMI.
 The instrument is based on Vaisala pressure and humidity sensors, used to gather accurate readings for the study of the Martian atmosphere.
-Perseverance was launched in late July 2020 and is estimated to reach its destination at Jezero Crater on Mars in February 2021.
+Perseverance was launched in late July 2020 and reach its destination at Jezero Crater on Mars in February 2021.
+Together with the Curiosity Rover and NASA’s InSight Lander, Perseverance forms the first meteorological observation network on another planet.

 Exploring space fosters innovation and international collaboration and satisfies human’s innate desire to explore and understand the world around us.
 Since the 1990s, our sensors have been used in missions to Mars that have already yielded a number of important discoveries, such as water on the dry planet.
 Mars provides an especially interesting area for investigation for the planet’s many similarities to Earth and can thus help us better understand the challenges we face on our blue planet – such as climate change.